joyrexus/ldp/reports/norc/2013-11-18/README.md

 ---

-NOTE: To some extent, it seems the `|` code was used more as a clause *marker* than a as a [delimiter](http://en.wikipedia.org/wiki/Delimiter-separated_values) separating clause values.
+NOTE: To some extent, it seems the `|` code was used more as a clause *marker* than as a [delimiter](http://en.wikipedia.org/wiki/Delimiter-separated_values) separating clause values.

+The report file named `compare.tsv` compares the counts of the `|` code found in each story with the clause count judgments made by human reviewers.

 ---